Pew Research: Latin America’s middle class grows, but in some regions more than others

 19. You might want to think twice before a game of horse with this cheerleader.

-Posted at 03:28 PM in Africa, Asia, Business, Capitalism and Markets, China, Christian Life, Demography, Ecclesia, Economic Development, Economics, Health, History, Politics, Saturday Links, Science, Sociology, South America, Sports and Entertainment, Technology (Energy), Technology (Manufacturing & Construction)), Technology (Transportation & Distribution), Weatlh and Income Distribution | Permalink | Comments (0) | TrackBack (0)
+Posted at 03:28 PM in Africa, Asia, Business, Capitalism and Markets, Central America, China, Christian Life, Demography, Ecclesia, Economic Development, Economics, Health and Medicine, History, Immigration, International Affairs, Links - Saturday, Politics, Race, Religion, Science, Sociology, South America, Sports and Entertainment, Technology, Technology (Biotech & Health), Technology (Energy), Technology (Manufacturing & Construction)), Technology (Transportation & Distribution), Wealth and Income, Weatlh and Income Distribution | Permalink | Comments (0)

 Here are the links for this week.
-Lots of interesting finds this week and not nearly enough time to blog.
+Lots of interesting finds this week, and not nearly enough time to blog.

 1. Google Fiber offers super-fast broadband to Kansas City.
-If all goes well, we will get connected late spring of 2013.
+If all goes well, we will get connected in late spring of 2013.

 2. Two Thirds of Ocean Life Remains Undiscovered.
 If they haven't found them, how do they know?